-- If the ball was last touched by the defensive team then the ball is replaced on the closest endpoint of the throw-in line. - If the ball was touched by the offensive team, the ball is replaced on the throw-in line at the farthest back of these two locations: a) one meter back from the location of the kicking robot, or b) at the halfway line.
+- If the ball was last touched by the defensive team then the ball is replaced on the closest endpoint of the throw-in line. - If the ball was touched by the offensive team, a Goal Free Kick (see Section 3.8) is awarded to the defensive team, and the ball is placed on the Goal Spot on the same side of the centre field line that the ball was kicked-out.
+The Goal Spot is in line with the penalty spot and side-edge of the penalty box.